sq5bpf/youpot/README.md

 ls -1d */* | cut -d / -f 2 | sort -u |while read port; do (echo "#######  $port   #######"; cat */$port/*/textdump.log ) |less ; done
 ```

+## TODO

+This is my hobby research project, and is a very early release, so there is much room for improvement.

+Some stuff to do:

+* De-uglify source: split the project into separate files, use command line parameters instead of hardcoded values etc.
+* Better integration with ssh-mitm, preferably one that will not need a patch.
+* Implement MiTM proxies for other protocols (similar to how the ssh-mitm proxy support was implemented)
+* Write documentation
+* Better logging and some reporting.
+* Pcap file support
+* This was written in C, should probably be rewritten in some more modern language